Barcelona-Marseille pipeline: an ambitious but risky project

 According to the project's backers, it is "the most direct and efficient way of linking the peninsula with central Europe".

-Barcelona "has one of the largest re-gasification plants in Europe" and occupies "a central place in Spain's gas network," said Jose Ignacio Linares, a professor at Madrid's Pontificia Comillas University.
+Barcelona is an energy hub in Spain, and according to Jose Ignacio Linares, a professor at Madrid's Pontificia Comillas University, it "has one of the largest re-gasification plants in Europe".

 Marseille is also a key point in the French network and a gateway to the Rhone Valley, northern Italy and Germany -- industrial regions that could become big consumers of green hydrogen.